Norton Scale

 Healthcare professionals utilize the Norton Scale when:

-• Conducting routine patient assessments: Nurses and other healthcare professionals routinely assess patients using the Norton Scale during their stay in healthcare facilities.
+- Conducting routine patient assessments: Patients can develop pressure ulcers in hospitals.
+Nurses and other healthcare professionals routinely assess patients using the Norton Scale during their stay in healthcare facilities.
 This helps monitor changes in patients' conditions and adjust preventive interventions accordingly.

-• Planning patient care: The Norton Scale assists healthcare teams in developing individualized care plans tailored to patients' specific needs, mainly focusing on preventing pressure ulcers by addressing identified risk factors.
+- Planning patient care: The Norton Scale assists healthcare teams in developing individualized care plans tailored to patients' needs.
+These plans mainly focus on preventing pressure ulcers by addressing identified risk factors.

 How is it answered?